 Internationally-significant habitat for shorebirds

 This project builds on, and leverages, the existing significant conservation projects underway at the base of the Spit to enhance and protect significant habitat areas for burrowing seabirds and wetland species.
 Given the unique nature of the site learnings from this project will inform other dune and coastal ecosystem sites.
-Should it progress, the project is forecast to create up to 50 jobs.

 |PF2050Ltd investment||$3 million (Jobs for Nature funding)|